How Prices and Other Factors Affect Travel Behavior

 · In the short run it reduces vehicle travel by about 1.5%, and reduces fuel consumption by 2.7%, due in part to more fuel efficient driving (such as shifting more driving to a household’s most fuel efficient car).

-petroleum consumption by 7% or more, due in part to the purchase of more
+· In the long run it reduces vehicle travel by 3-5%, split between a reduction in car ownership and per-vehicle use.
+It reduces petroleum consumption by 7% or more, due in part to the purchase of more fuel-efficient vehicles.

-The Congressional Budget Office found that a 20% gasoline price increase reduces traffic volumes on highways with parallel rail transit service by 0.7% on weekdays and 0.2% on weekends, with comparable increases in transit ridership, but find no traffic reductions on highways that lack parallel rail service (CBO, 2008).
+The Congressional Budget Office found that a 20% gasoline price increase reduces traffic volumes on highways with parallel rail transit service by 0.7% on weekdays and 0.2% on weekends, with comparable increases in transit ridership, but find no traffic reductions on highways that lack parallel rail service (CBO 2008).
 They also found that a $0.50 per gallon fuel price increase reduces median uncongested highway traffic speeds by about three-quarters of a mile-per-hour.

 Hagler Bailly (1999) conclude that the fuel price elasticity for gasoline is –0.15 in the short run and –0.6 in the long run, with separate estimates for air, freight and transit transport.
 Table 8 summarizes the price elasticities of various types of transportation fuel.
 Using 1980-2000 U.S. data, Zupan (2001) finds little relationship between fuel price and VMT in the short-term, but a relationship is found if price changes are evaluated with a 6-month lag, indicating that approximately 25% of VMT changes can be accounted for by fuel price.